 - The Representation Matters: A mentorship program for self-identified people of color who are interested in joining the publishing industry.

-- Newspaper Association of America: News and opinion about the newspaper and journalism industry.
+- News Media Alliance: News and opinion about the newspaper and journalism industry.

 - Publishers Weekly (PW): Weekly magazine that features articles and news on all aspects of the book business.